MasterAir/Corndel-DE-workshop-01-Learner/README.md

 [Back to Contents](#contents)

-In later workshops we will build data pipelines using Python.
+In later workshops, we will build data pipelines using Python.
 Let's install Python and test that we can use it from a Jupyter notebook in VS Code.

 > ❓ In your group, discuss any previous experience with using Python.
-What do you like about Python what do you find challenging?
+What do you like about Python?
+What do you find challenging?
 Do you have any learning goals for Python?

-1. From this link download the latest version of Python for Windows: <https://www.python.org/downloads/>
+1. From this link, download the latest version of Python for Windows: <https://www.python.org/downloads/>

-2. Using Windows Explorer, find the downloaded file and right click on it and select `Run as administrator...` to install Python.
+2. Using Windows Explorer, find the downloaded file, and right-click on it and select `Run as administrator...` to install Python.

-3. If you used the Powershell script method above to install VS Code you will have the Python[^8] and Jupyter[^9] VS Code extensions already installed.
+3. If you used the Powershell script method above to install VS Code, you will have the Python[^8] and Jupyter[^9] VS Code extensions already installed.
 If you installed VS Code by downloading its install file, you can add the extensions manually as follows:
     - 1️⃣ Click on the Extensions view icon on the Sidebar (or press Ctrl+Shift+X) to open the Extensions view.
     - 2️⃣ In the Extensions view search bar, type `Python`.
-Locate the Python extension by Microsoft (it should be the first result as shown below).
+Locate the Python extension by Microsoft (it should be the first result, as shown below).
     - 3️⃣ Click the blue `Install` button.
 Once clicked, the installation will start.
-    - 🔁 Now repeat the above steps above but this time search for `Jupyter`.<br>
+    - 🔁 Now repeat the steps above but this time search for `Jupyter`.<br>

 | ![extension](/images/vscode-extensions.png) |
 |:--:|

-4. From the VS Code main menu select `File / New File...` then `Jupyter notebook` to open a blank Jupyter notebook.
+4. From the VS Code main menu, select `File / New File...` then `Jupyter notebook` to open a blank Jupyter notebook.

 5. Now do the following to test you can run Python code: <br>
-    1️⃣ In the right hand corner of the notebook, check that Python is selected.<br>
+    1️⃣ In the right-hand corner of the notebook, check that Python is selected.<br>
     2️⃣ Copy and paste the Python code below into the first cell of the notebook and run that cell using the play button next to it.
-When you click the play button to run the cell you are likely to be prompted to install the required `ipykernel` package.
+When you click the play button to run the cell, you are likely to be prompted to install the required `ipykernel` package.
 Accept this suggestion.<br>

 ```python
 import sys